 INCREASED AQUIFER STORAGE will help California meet future droughts.
 Underground caching keeps more water in-stream to support aquatic ecology while ensuring communities and farms have what they need to grow our food.

-Our Role: Sustainable Conservation works with state and federal agencies in California to simplify the permitting process, while maintaining strict environmental standards, so more restoration can be done now – not years from now – to help our fish, wildlife, and communities thrive.
+Our Role: Sustainable Conservation advances policy and regulatory incentives, including partnering with state and federal agencies to simplify the permitting process, so more restoration can be done now in California – not years from now – to help our fish, wildlife, and communities thrive.
+We do this all while maintaining strict environmental standards.